giampaolo/psutil/docs/stdlib-equivalents.rst

      - notes
    * - :func:`net_if_addrs`
      - :func:`socket.if_nameindex`
-     - Returns interface names only (no addresses). psutil returns addresses, netmasks, broadcast and PTP for each NIC.
+     - Stdlib returns interface names only (no addresses). psutil returns addresses, netmasks, broadcast, and PTP for each NIC.

 Process
 ~~~~~~~